MultiplatformKickstarter/website/content/pricing/early-adopter.md

 featured: true
 draft: false
 weight: 2
-price: "$199"
+price: "$149"
 shoppingurl: "https://blog.multiplatformkickstarter.com"
-leadtext: "BUY NOW"
+leadtext: "GET IT NOW"
 ---

-Business Sales refers to the process of selling a company or its assets to interested buyers, often involving the transfer of ownership and control.
+Be one of the first to acquire it and you will have access for ever.

+* Slack channel access
+* Email support

 <!--more-->
 It entails various activities such as valuing the business, identifying potential buyers, negotiating the terms of the sale, conducting due diligence, and finalizing the transaction.